GST FOR BEGINNERS

 in this article:

 If you’re new to business, GST can be confusing.
-Here’s a guide from Philip Morrison of Franchise Accountants
+Philip Morrison of Franchise Accountants provides a guide

 Over the years, I’ve worked with hundreds of new franchise business owners to help them evaluate opportunities and establish and manage new ventures.
 For those who haven’t been self-employed before, one topic that always causes concern is GST – Goods & Services Tax.
 What is it, when do you charge it and what do you have to do with it?

 GST was introduced in New Zealand on 1 October 1986 as a shift from direct tax, like PAYE and company tax, to an indirect consumption-based tax – the start of the ‘user pays’ era under Roger Douglas.
 It started off at 10 percent and is now 15 percent.
-Based on 2013/2014 data, GST makes up about 32 percent of the total tax take, so it’s here to stay.
-In some countries, GST is called VAT (value added tax).
+Based on 2013/2014 data, GST makes up about 32% of the total tax take, so it’s here to stay.
+In some countries, GST is called VAT (Value Added Tax).

-Goods and services tax (GST) is a tax on most goods and services in New Zealand, most imported goods, and certain imported services.
+Goods and Services Tax (GST) is a tax on most goods and services in New Zealand, most imported goods, and certain imported services.
 Very few things aren’t taxed under GST: the most notable exceptions are letting or renting a private dwelling, and financial services such as interest.
-Export sales are treated as GST-exempt.

-One of the first things you’ll need to find out is whether you need to be GST-registered at all.
+to GST or not to GST, that is the question One of the first things you’ll need to find out is whether you need to be GST-registered at all.
 If your business has turnover (sales) of $60,000 per year or is likely to earn $60,000 over the year, then you must register.
 If it doesn’t, you can choose whether you register or not.
 This is the sort of question that can arise with an owner/operator franchise such as cleaning.
-If your business sales exceed $2million per annum then the IRD prescribes a GST method you must use.

 There are all sorts of reasons for registering voluntarily, such as cashflow management or having clients who prefer to deal with GST-registered suppliers, but seek the advice of your accountant before deciding.